A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 If you aren’t familiar with Klook, they are a large tour company with a strong Asian presence (and Japan in particular).
 Because of their size, they often offer discounted tickets to many of the popular experiences in Tokyo, so I recommend using them for most of your tickets and tours in Japan.

-• JR Pass: You do NOT need a JR Pass to get around Tokyo – it would be a terrible waste of money if you did!
-Consider getting a JR Pass for long-distance Shinkansen rides, although with the 2023 price increase, JR Passes no longer offer as much value to tourists as they used to.
+You do NOT need a JR Pass to get around Tokyo – it would be a terrible waste of money if you did!
+Consider getting a JR Pass for long-distance Shinkansen rides, although with price increases in 2023, JR Passes no longer offer as much value to tourists as they used to.
+The 7 Day Pass used to pay off for a return Tokyo-Osaka/Kyoto-Tokyo trip, but the price increases mean you are now better off just buying individual tickets, either in advance on Klook or in person at the train station information offices or ticket machines.

 How to Get Around Tokyo